Probabilistic-ML/lecture-notes/ProbabilisticML/01_fund/fundprob.md

 $$f_{(X, Y)}(x, y) = f_X(x) f_Y(y) \quad \text{for all } x,y \in \mathbb{R}.$$
 ```

 Independence basically means that the occurrence of event A has no impact on the occurrence of event B or in terms of random variables, the outcomes of random variables should not impact each other.
 The definition of independent random variables generalizes easily to $d > 1$.

+Note that two events $A$ and $B$ are independent if and only if $P(A~|~B) = P(A)$ (i.e., the probability of $A$ does not change given $B$).

 ```{admonition} Lemma
 :class: important